|

 eject melt into steep trajectories)."
 "Ejecta with

-the highest velocity (and hence - the most distal [i.e. farthest])
+the highest velocity (and hence - the most distal [farthest])

 originate from a very thin surface layer."
 If the meteorite